giantswarm/docs/src/content/getting-started/observe-your-clusters-and-apps/_index.md

   - What do I need to do to observe the platform metrics for my application?
 ---

-In the Giant Swarm platform, every cluster benefits from automatic monitoring by default.
+Every cluster benefits from automatic monitoring by default in the Giant Swarm platform.
 It allows you to observe the cluster health and application behaviour simultaneously with little effort.
 An in-cluster agent scrapes the metrics and sends them to a central location on the management cluster, where you can interact with them through our managed Grafana instance.

 ## Requirements